skyllo/java-idea-plugin-flake8/README.md

-This plugin for IntelliJ/PyCharm executes the [flake8](https://gitlab.com/pycqa/flake8) process and parses the results in order to highlight issues in Python code.
+This plugin for IntelliJ/PyCharm executes [flake8](https://gitlab.com/pycqa/flake8) and parses the results in order to highlight issues in Python code.

 ## Requirements
 * [Python](https://www.python.org/)